awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

    host-xgboost   Updating   host-xgboost-def0e83e0d5f11eaaa450a3507abcdef
    ```

-Amazon SageMaker deploys a new set of instances with your models, switches traffic to use the new instances, and drains the old instances\.
+SageMaker deploys a new set of instances with your models, switches traffic to use the new instances, and drains the old instances\.
 As soon as this process begins, the status becomes `Updating`\.
 After the update is complete, your endpoint becomes `InService`\.
 This process takes approximately 10 minutes\.

 ### Delete the HostingDeployment<a name="delete-the-hostingdeployment"></a>